 I beat myself up about my diagnosis for a whole year.
 Every day I struggled with that little voice in my head, telling me this was all my fault.
 Maybe if I’d been seen by my doctor for routine visits, I wouldn’t be in this predicament.
 I was held captive by my shame for an entire year.
 That really did a number on my mental health.
 Thankfully, I have a great support system, and they helped lift my spirits on days when I was really down.

 You see, I never thought this would happen to me.
 Diabetes wasn’t something I was really concerned with; it wasn’t on my radar.
 Even though I had a grandfather who was diabetic, and my mom developed diabetes towards the end of her life, I didn’t think I was at risk of developing it.
 I even had gestational diabetes with my first pregnancy.
 Looking back, I can see now that I missed lots of warning signs.
+Genetics play a big role in diabetes.
+If you have family members living with diabetes, there’s an increased risk of getting it yourself.

 Education is part of the healing